-Here are just the most important N factors that we take into account when we work up the design of a new office network.
+Here are just a few of the important factors that we take into account when we work up the Wifi installation design of a new office network.

 First things first: Wi-Fi is so mundane that it looks like you can do anything with it, but it really isn’t.
 Wireless networking, like anything that uses radio waves, is a very strictly regulated field.